|

 Mental charlatanism |

-all other quackery.
-The chief plank in this platform is the doctrine that
+platform as all other quackery.
+The chief plank in this platform is the

-Science has two principles in partnership, one good and the other evil, one
+doctrine that Science has two principles in partnership, one good and the other

-spiritual, the other material, and that these two may be simultaneously at work
+evil, one spiritual, the other material, and that these two may be

 Divinity ever ready |

-aiding the divine Principle of healing or of trying to sustain the human body
+of aiding the divine Principle of healing or of trying to sustain the human

 Semper paratus is Truth's motto.
 Having seen so much suffering from